stephenhaltiner/EC-410-notes/README.md

-# Git shell commmands
+## Git shell commmands

-Clone the repo
+Clone the repo.
 `$ git clone REPOSITORY-URL`

 See the commit history (hit spacebar to scroll down or q to exit).